joebegley15/auth0demo/README.md

 Visit [`http://localhost:4040/`](http://localhost:4040/) to access the starter application.

 In the starter project, all the starter React application routes are public.
 However, you can use Auth0 to get an ID token to hydrate the user profile information present on the `/profile` page with information from a real user.
 With Auth0, you can also get an access token to make a secure call to an external API to hydrate the messages present in the `/protected` and `/admin` pages.

 # auth0demo

+I left off on the "add user logout to react" section of this tutorial: https://developer.auth0.com/resources/guides/spa/react/basic-authentication#add-user-logout-to-react